polydecay/devwars-live/README.md

 *This repository holds two projects (client/server).
 For this reason you should never use npm in the root directory.
 Instead manage dependencies and npm script independently inside of each respective directory (client/server).*

 * Run `npm install` in both the client and server directory to install dependencies.
-* Make a copy of `.env.example` in both the client and server directroy and configure your environment variables to your liking.
+* Make a copy of `.env.example` in both the client and server directory and configure your environment variables to your liking.
 * Run `npm run dev` in both the client and server directory.

 ### Mocking DevWars API in Development